Valuing Health and Wellness

 We have developed a Life Critical Expectations document that outlines the company’s expectations for its employees and contractors to work safely.

 OSHA’s Voluntary Protection Program recognizes employers and workers in private industry and federal agencies that have implemented effective safety and health management systems.
 VPP works!
 The average injury rates of companies and facilities achieving VPP status are far below the Bureau of Labor Statistics averages for their respective industries.
 VPP is an outstanding cooperative program between regulators and industry that helps drive higher-level safety performance at all levels of an organization.
 To achieve VPP status, applicants must complete a rigorous application and inspection process by OSHA that can take multiple years.
 There are three levels of designation: Demonstration, Merit, and Star status, which is the highest level.

 Our Logistics and Storage organization’s near-term goal is to achieve VPP Star status at select sites in each OSHA region while our Refining organization’s goal is to achieve VPP Star status at all legacy-MPC sites.
-Currently, 18 of our sites have achieved this honor: our corporate headquarters, four of our 16 refineries and 13 additional facilities.
-Four additional sites completed their OSHA VPP inspections in 2018 and will be eligible for VPP status in 2019.
-We are also beginning our journey to achieve VPP status at our legacy Andeavor sites in the future.
-To put VPP status in perspective, according to OSHA, there are approximately 8 million worksites in the United States, however only 2,125 sites across all industries have achieved VPP status.
+Currently, 33 of our sites have achieved this honor: our corporate headquarters, five of our 13 refineries and 27 additional facilities.
+We also have 11 nested contractors that have achieved VPP Star status.
+Additional sites are actively pursuing VPP and are in various stages of the process.
+To put VPP status in perspective, according to OSHA, there are approximately 10 million total worksite establishments in the United States, however only 2,139 sites across all industries have achieved VPP status.
 Achieving and maintaining our VPP participation is a testament to our commitment to the safety and health of our workforce and the communities we serve.

 Personal Safety Performance